scottish-government-design-system/designsystem.gov.scot/components/radio-buttons/index.md

 ### Radio buttons with hint text

 Hint text can be added to radio buttons, just as it can to any other form component.

-Use it for additional details about the radio button's option while keeping the radio button's label succinct.
+You can use hint text for additional details about a radio button.
+You should avoid adding hint text to the radio button's label element.

 {% include example-frame.html name="hints" %}

 ### Small radio buttons

-Although small radio buttons appear smaller their clickable area remains the same so they are no harder to interact with.
+Although small radio buttons appear smaller, their clickable area remains the same as normal radio buttons.
+This makes them easier for users to select.

 {% include example-frame.html name="small" %}